OB-lab/James-et-al.-2023-MolecularEcology/README.md

 # Make Manhattan plot, using PC2 (as it distinguished the ecotypes in the above PCs)
 plot(-log10(LH-pval[,2])~LH-sites, xlab = "Sites",ylab = "-log10 P-value", main = "Manhattan plot")

-# Put in an outlier line, that's 2.7 (corresponding to a P-value of 0.002).
+# Add an outlier line at 2.7 (corresponding to a P-value of 0.002).
 We considers SNPs as highly differentiated if they fell above this line
 abline(2.7, 0, col="red")

 ```